itsubaki/gostream/README.md

 ### Stream

- - Stream is Event Dispatcher
+ - Stream is Event Dispatcher and Collector

 ```go
 s := NewStream(1024)